PriceStar/.github/profile/README.md

 ___
 #### License
-All projects are licensed under the [MIT License](LICENSE.md) unless otherwise specified.
+All projects are licensed under the [GPL License](LICENSE) unless otherwise specified.